jagrosh/MusicBot/Getting-a-Bot-Token.md

+---
+layout: default
+title: Getting a Bot Token
+nav_order: 5
+description: "Instructions for how to create and obtain a Discord bot token"
+permalink: /getting-a-bot-token
+---

 This page will describe, in detail, how to obtain a token for your music bot.

 1. Navigate to your [Applications Page](https://discordapp.com/login?redirect_to=/developers/applications) (you might need to log in first)